-Note that all target dates are consistent with the current semi-annual Unified Agenda of Regulatory and Deregulatory Actions (Unified Agenda).* Due to the lapse in appropriations during the first quarter of Fiscal Year 2019, including impact on rulemaking projects, TSA may not be able to complete the next stage in a rulemaking by the represented target date.
+Note that all target dates are consistent with the current semi-annual Unified Agenda of Regulatory and Deregulatory Actions (Unified Agenda).*

 In early 2017, the President issued two executive orders on regulatory reform: Executive Orders (EO) 13771 and 13777.
 Executive Order 13771 requires agencies to eliminate two existing regulations (2-for-1) and identify equivalent cost offsets for any new significant regulation.
 Executive Order 13777 imposes further requirements relating to reducing the regulatory burden.